 Barn swallows roosting under the marsh’s viewing platform

 I saw a wild turkey stop traffic to cross the road.
 Someone had put food out for them at Sleepy Hollow, where I encountered two Quebec nature photographers taking advantage of the opportunity to snap pictures of the lured birds: a Lincoln’s Sparrow, many Blue Jays, several pairs of Indigo Buntings, and I also became familiar with the territorial soundings of the male cowbird, shepherding his mate through many other cowbirds browsing on the ground.
-Back at the campsite, my favourite bird of the day was a Prothonotary Warbler, who was flitting between perching on the passenger-side rear-view mirror of a minivan and the top of the passenger door, with the occasional side-trip to the windshield wiper.
-After about 15 minutes of waiting for the little

 At dusk, on my walk back from a noted Common Nighthawk roost (where I came up dry), I found a female bird nesting at just above eye-level in the young trees just off Centennial Trail.
 I resolved to find and identify her again the next day.

 On Friday morning, I identified her as a Rose-Breasted Grosbeak.
-I then experienced the giddiness of watching two male turkeys doing their lek display at the beach volleyball court next door at Camp Henry.
+I then giddiness of two male turkeys doing their lek display at the beach volleyball court next door at Camp Henry.
 Later that afternoon, I saw both males and females creeping through the bush down near the Tip, where I had seen a Bay-Breasted Warbler and also a Blue-Gray Gnatcatcher.

 In the woods, I saw a fledgling American Robin being accompanied by his dad, and also a very bold and active Red-Headed Woodpecker.
 I finally identified a Catbird, which I’d seen everywhere, but couldn’t figure out until I saw its red undertail coverts.
 At the marsh, I took the board walk and was rewarded by spotting an elusive pair of Wood Ducks, as well as a noisy committee (for lack of having the proper noun of a group of them!) of Black Terns.